Online hate speech: TikTok

-TikTok lacks clear guidelines and control on hate speech, which allows bullying, harassment, propaganda, and hate speech to become part of normal discourse on TikTok.
-Far-right hate groups and terrorist organizations thrive on TikTok by spreading and encouraging hate to an audience as young as 13 years old.
-Children are naive and easily influenced by other people and messages, therefore they are more likely to listen and repeat what they are being shown or told.
-The Internet does not have an excessively monitored space that guarantees safety for children, so as long as the internet is public, children and teenagers are bound to come across hate speech.
-From there, young teenagers have a tendency to let their curiosity lead them into furthering their interest and research into radical ideas.
+TikTok has been criticised for lacking clear guidelines and control on hate speech, which have allowed cases of bullying, harassment, propaganda, and hate speech to appear on TikTok.
+It can be argued that as children are naive and easily influenced by other people and messages, they are more likely to listen and repeat what they are being shown or told.

-However, children cannot take accountability for their actions in the way that adults can and should, placing the blame on not only the person who posted the vulgar content, but the social media platform itself.
+Children and parents often place the blame on not only the person who posted the vulgar content, but the social media platform itself.
 Therefore, TikTok is criticized for their handling of hate speech on the platform.
-While TikTok prohibits bullying, harassment, and any vulgar or hateful speech in its Terms & Conditions, TikTok has not been active long enough to have developed an effective method to monitor this content.
+While TikTok prohibits bullying, harassment, and any vulgar or hateful speech in its Terms & Conditions, TikTok has been criticised for not have developed an effective method to monitor 'harmful' content.
 Other social media platforms such as Instagram, Twitter, and Facebook have been active long enough to know how to battle online hate speech and vulgar content, but the audience on those platforms are old enough to take accountability for the messages they spread.

-TikTok, on the other hand, has to take some responsibility for the content distributed to its young audience.
-TikTok users are required to be of at least 13 years of age, however that requirement can be easily waived, as apps cannot physically access users' age.
-Researcher Robert Mark Simpson concluded that combatting hate speech on youth-targeted media "might bear more of a resemblance to regulations governing adult entertainment than to prohibitions on Holocaust denial."
+Hence some argue that TikTok has to take some responsibility for the content distributed to its young audience.
+TikTok users are required to be of at least 13 years of age, however that requirement can be easily circumvented.
+Researcher Robert Mark Simpson argued that combatting hate speech on youth-targeted media "might bear more of a resemblance to regulations governing adult entertainment than to prohibitions on Holocaust denial."